Alexander Keith McClung: Legacy

-A Smithsonian magazine about American dueling described McClung as "a hard-drinking homicidal miscreant...[who] behaved like a character out of Gothic fiction."
+A Smithsonian magazine article about American dueling described McClung as "a hard-drinking homicidal miscreant...[who] behaved like a character out of Gothic fiction."
 McClung lived at the intersection of an "elite male honor code" and a "poorly developed legal system" that "harbored some disturbed individuals."
 McClung's remarkable, troubled life and ultimate death by his own hand may have stemmed in part from a family history of untreated mood disorders and substance abuse.
 McClung's sister Charlotte McClung Woolfolk was remembered as a brilliant woman of "idiosyncrasies," who was possessed of a "delicate, quick and sensitive intuition, manifesting itself in prevision, bordering on prophesy," and who was "quite mad at the time of her early death in 1840."
 McClung's brother Rev. John A. McClung's death at Niagara Falls in 1859 was most likely a suicide.
 McClung's cousin, Thomas F. Marshall, also a duellist, drank himself to death in 1864.
 McClung's mother outlived her son by three years; in 1885, a nephew wrote of her, "Aunt McClung was, perhaps, the most intellectual of the daughters of Col. Thos.
 Marshall.
 Her mind possessed masculine powers, and she delighted to associate with people of culture.
 She combined intelligence with sweetness of temper, purity of thought and tenderness of heart.
 In the days of my childhood and orphanage, she was a mother to me.
 I delighted to read to her, and hear her comments.
 She was dignified and imposing in her manner; yet everybody loved her.
 Her reading was extensive, her information varied, and her conversation exceedingly interesting.
 When, in 1831 and 1832, I lived at the old haunted Orr mansion, perched on the Ohio bluff, with its solitary halls, lofty ceilings, and spacious corridors, she kindly took me to her room of nights, to allay my boyish fears of ghosts.
 In her long widowhood of 47 years, she was a welcome and honored visitor among her kindred."